 International

-The mission of The Rotary Foundation is to enable Rotarians to advance world understanding, goodwill and peace through the improvement of health, the support of education and the alleviation of poverty.
+The mission of The Rotary International Foundation is to enable Rotarians to advance world understanding, goodwill and peace through the improvement of health, the support of education and the alleviation of poverty.

-The Annapolis Rotary Club is proud to be an informed and active participant in The Rotary Foundation.
+The Rotary Club of Annapolis is proud to be an informed and active participant in The Rotary Foundation.
 We promote service above self by encouraging our members to go beyond their local communities and share their expertise in areas such as water, literacy and education, economic and community development and medical intervention.

 • Peace and Conflict Resolution